What is Linen?

 We’re commonly asked by our many customers and inquisitive textiles students, “what is linen?”
 Linen fabric has been a staple fabric for centuries.
 It’s typically lightweight and perfect for summer.

-When you ask the average person, “what is linen?”, they’d be able to describe it without hesitation.
+When asked, most people would be able to describe linen without hesitation.
 However, what makes linen so recognizable?

 Where does it come from, and how has it been a go-to textile for decades?
 In this comprehensive guide, we’ll breakdown what linen’s properties are and how its use benefits your everyday life.

 Linen fabric is found on a worldwide scale.
 The fabric originally derives from the fibrous properties of a flax plant.
 The wild flax plant is ancient, dating back during the Paleolithic era.
 These flax fibers, when processed, manipulate into different products.
 Linen fabric, one of the flax plant’s end products, is one of the of the most popular.

 Linen is made to last.
 When this durable fabric comes in contact with water, it becomes more sturdy.
 Considered extremely breathable, linen only gets softer after each washing.
 This fabric has rigidity which helps with abrasion.
 It’s also resistant to staining and dirt.
 It doesn’t wear down easily and when properly cared for, can last a lifetime.